SujalChoudhari/TraceBook/src/README.md

 my_function(1, 2)
 ```

-## Documentation

-For more detailed documentation, including advanced usage, configuration options, and examples, please refer to the `docs/` directory or visit the online documentation at [https://yourdocslink.com](https://yourdocslink.com).

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.